peymone/grpc-hell/readme.md

 1. _Clone repo to your device: ```git clone -depth=1 https://github.com/peymone/grpc-hell.git```_
 2. _Open terminal in project directory and run server: ```python app/server.py```_
 3. _Open terminal in project directory and run client: ```python app/client.py```_
-4. _From now on we'll be on our own_
+4. _From now on you'll be on your own_